This post was most recently updated on January 12th, 2022

 6. Travel shadow boxes for keepsakes

-I thought this was a beautiful way to use less-than-perfect photos AND show off your smaller trip souvenirs: such as sea shells, tickets, subway passes, receipts, labels, etc. It’s a classy way to display your travel memories! (idea by AthletesAbroad)
+I thought this was a beautiful way to use less-than-perfect photos AND show off your smaller trip souvenirs: such as sea shells, tickets, subway passes, receipts, labels, etc. It’s a classy way to display your travel memories!
+Use a shadow box to mount on the wall, line the back with scrapbook paper, and cut out letters from your extra vacation photos. (idea by AthletesAbroad)

 7. Map magnets

-Buy clear glass gems with a flat back from your favorite craft store (here’s a link to the gems at Michaels).
+This is a great way to use all those empty Altoids tins you don’t know what to do with.
+Buy clear glass gems with a flat back.
 Cut out a section of map to line Altoids tin and circles to glue to back of gems.
 Add strong magnets to the back with epoxy.
 This would make a very thoughtful gift for a friend who loves to travel!
 Love this project from Scrappergirl.

 8. Postcard gift decor